GyroSuperintelligence/BabyLM/guides/Genetics.md

 - Bit positions 1,3,5,7 contain 1 (odd positions)
 - This creates an intrinsic left-bias that aligns with CGM's Common Source asymmetry

-**Continuation Bit Inversion**: When any byte b is transformed by b ⊕ 0xAA, bit 7 is inverted.
+**Bit 7 Inversion**: When any byte b is transformed by b ⊕ 0xAA, bit 7 is inverted.
 Since 0xAA has bit 7 = 1, the transformation flips the most significant bit.
-This creates the lawful inversion of LEB128 continuation bits: internal introns with bit 7 = 1 (continue) become external bytes with bit 7 = 0 (final), and vice versa.
+This creates the lawful bit inversion between internal introns and external bytes.

 **Holographic Compression**: 0xAA is the 8-bit projection of the full 48-bit alternating pattern present in GENE_Mac_S.
 The larger tensor contains alternating +1/-1 patterns; 0xAA captures this alternation at the byte level.